aazard/Tiny-USB-Office-2021--Enhanced-for-XP/README.txt

 Note:

-The Tiny USB Office 2021: Enhanced for XP package attempts to keep size and resource use, plus requirements in mind.
+The Tiny USB Office 2021: Enhanced for XP suite packages attempts to keep size and resource use, plus requirements in mind.
 That said very few tools may require Dot Net framework and/or Java to function.

 I have tried to exclude/minimize tools that have these requirements, but a few are unavoidable, unless I